craftablescience/MareTF/README.md

   - Create console VTFs
     - Xbox 360
     - PlayStation 3
+  - Supports new formats in Alien Swarm and beyond
   - Supports new Strata Source VTF version
     - New formats (BC7 / BC6H)
     - New CPU compression (Deflate / Zstandard)